1. WA State kills philosophical exemptions. How this can affect you.

 Now comes the formula.
 This way this section reads, this so-called “Executive Officer” of the board may unilaterally suspend any Provider at any time, for no clearly defined reason, completely on a whim.
 Arbitrary.
 Subjective.

 In the first place, who is this EO?
 What are their credentials?
 Experience?
 Educational requirements?
-Buy it now are cited.
+None are cited.
 The way this proposal reads, any human who is appointed by the board may hold this office.
 Doesn’t even have to be a citizen, or a high school graduate.
 Once in office, this EO has unlimited powers to remove any and all Providers for no particular reason, with no liability accruing back onto the EO.
 At that point it is up the suspended Provider to try and figure out why the suspension took place, and then to try and put together some defense, which may not be heard for an entire year!
 They say that amount of time is necessary to allow the parties “sufficient time to select and schedule a hearing date and location that is convenient and most fitting to the provider/applicant…?
 Yeah, right.
 That make sense to anybody?
 Any Provider out of business for a year is going to be gone, which is obviously the objective here.
 Guilty until proven innocent.

 One cause for removal clearly supported by the proposal is hearsay.
 Hearsay alone can suspend a Provider.
 The proposal states that attendees of any seminar may be contacted at any time in the future to comment on a Provider’s seminar.
 Irrespective of the inherent KGB nature of such a set-up, consider that perhaps the attendee was asleep during the seminar, or didn’t understand the material, or simply didn’t like the Provider’s approach.
 Any of these would be sufficient to give a negative feedback and cause the omnipotent EO to suspend the Provider.
 The point is, auditing of a seminar requires some degree of competence in the requirements of Providership at least, if not in auditing itself.
 But more than this, it would certainly require that someone knows they are to be auditing a seminar before they actually walk into the room, wouldn’t you say?
 How can you rely on the memory of someone’s audit of a seminar that they were not informed they were supposed to be auditing?